Exploring the Quantum Spectral Curve for AdS${}_3$/CFT${}_2$: Discussion and Outlook

 \item Even though we studied only a few twist-two states, we managed to make a prediction for any value of spin $S$ at low orders in perturbation theory.
 We observed that, unlike in ${\cal N}=4$ SYM, at large $S$ we obtain multiple $\log S$ contributions.
 Those additional logs come with inverse powers of $\pi$, which hints that the massless sector could be responsible for this unusual behaviour.
 We note, however, that there is no immediate contradiction with the general CFT argument we can find in the literature for 2D systems, such as~\cite{Alday:2007mf}.

-\item In would be also interesting to study the analytic continuation in the spin variable $S$ to reconstruct the whole Regge trajectory like it was possible to do in the case of ${\cal N}=4$ SYM in~\cite{Gromov:2014bva}.
+\item It would be also interesting to study the analytic continuation in the spin variable $S$ to reconstruct the whole Regge trajectory like it was possible to do in the case of ${\cal N}=4$ SYM in~\cite{Gromov:2014bva}.

 \end{itemize}

 There are also some possible directions to further test the QSC conjecture: \begin{itemize} \item One can consider states with large length $L$.
 Even though it is expected that the wrapping effects are severe and are of order $1/L$, one should be able to match, at least approximately, with the ABA predictions.